Reading Time: 17 minutes

 Nearby City: Willowick, OH.
 Wickliffe, OH, and Willoughby, OH

-Paulina Lake : Deschutes County
+Paulina Lake: Deschutes County

 Best time to visit: May through July

-Activities can be performed: Hiking, fishing, hot springs, boating, camping, mountain biking, Paulina Peak, snowboarding, Paulina Creek Falls.
+Activities:Hiking, fishing, hot springs, boating, camping, mountain biking, Paulina Peak, snowboarding, and Paulina Creek Falls.

 Google Map Link: https://goo.gl/maps/kN6NjeuxitUxBptaA